How to use of the different variables available in L3 products ?

-The Sea Level Anomaly (SLA) variable has been present in the DUACS products for many years.
-It is obtained from the altimeter measurements after applying various geophysical corrections as discussed in the DUACS processing page.
-This means that different geophysical signals are removed from the measurements.
-They include the ocean tide signal, internal tide signal and the Dynamic Atmospherical (DAC) signal induced by wind and pressure forcing.
 Additionally, a residual Long Wavelength Error (LWE) signal is also removed from altimeter measurement.
 The LWE is an empirical correction that aims at removing residual ocean tide and DAC signal as well as residual orbit error (residual signals induced by the imperfection of the solution used for these corrections)

 Whereas the physical content of the SLA variable delivered is useful for many applications, it may not fit specific needs.
-For this reason, the “phy_l3” product allows the users to easily modify the physical content of the SLA.
+For this reason, different physical variables are available in the DUACS L3 products (see table below), allowing the users to easily modify the physical content of the SLA.
+For instance, a SLA field including the ocean tide effects, internal tide and the DAC effect can be obtained that way:

-[sla not corrected from ocean tide and dac effect ] = [sla from product]+[dac]+[ocean_tide]+[internal_tide]-[lwe]
+[sla not corrected from ocean tide and dac effect ] = [sla from L3 product]+[dac]+[ocean_tide]+[internal_tide]-[lwe]

 The user can also decide to include in the SLA field only the ocean tide effect and/or the DAC effect.